 Use These Sample Termination Letters to Let Employees Go

-These templates for firing employees offer a basic sample firing letter, a sample layoff firing letter template, a termination for cause sample, a termination for poor performance, a firing template for poor attendance, and a firing letter for an employee who is unable to learn how to do the tasks in a changed job.
+These templates for firing employees offer a basic sample firing letter, a sample layoff firing letter, a termination for cause sample, a termination for poor performance, a firing template for poor attendance, and a firing letter for an employee who is unable to learn how to do the tasks in a changed job.

 These sample termination letters will allow you to customize a letter for your own organization's needs.
-You can use these sample termination letters in your workplace when you need to fire an employee.